OpenAstroTech/OpenAstroTracker/Addons/Improved Guider/Readme.md

 # Guide scope

-This is an improved version of the already great OpenAstroGuider which mounts to the new aluminium base.
+This is an improved version of the already great OpenAstroGuider which mounts to the new aluminum camera mount.

 ## Whats new: